Maggie-XShen/smc-in-a-box/README.md

 }
 ```

-To describe meaning of important filds:
+To describe the meaning of important fields:
 - URLs: a list of server URLs for clients submitting their data to each server.
 - N: number of total servers
 - T: number of malicious servers